 For quite some time I was unable to put my finger on why this was.

-Then I became aware that when I had helped clients most effectively, I had not used career tests
+Then I became aware that when I had helped clients most effectively were times when I had not used this type of career test.

 If you do take a vocational test as part of your career development plan, then be wary of their limiting results and the danger they have of not identifying some very suitable careers.

-The best methods is always to start by analyzing your natural career motivations.
+One of the best methods is to start by analyzing your natural career motivations.

-It will take you a bit longer then most career placement tests however the results are nearly always significantly better.
+It will take you a bit longer than most career placement tests however the results are nearly always significantly better.
 And It will cost you a lot less.